 Along with eczema treatment in Ayurveda, Here are some home remedies to natural cure for eczema:

 - Prepare a decoction by boiling 20-30 neem leaves in about 4-5 cups of water for 20 minutes.
 Let it cool and use this water to wash the affected area.

 - Boil 30 grams of Indian gum tree (babul) bark and 30 grams of mango tree bark in 1 liter of water for 30 minutes.
 Use this water to make a hot compress (fomentation) on the affected part.
-After fomentation for about 15-20 minutes, clean the skin with dry cloth and apply purified butter as an ointment.
+After fomentation for about 15-20 minutes, clean the skin with a dry cloth and apply purified butter as an ointment.

 - Mix 1 teaspoon licorice root powder with a small amount of sesame oil.
-Warm this in a pan and then apply to the affected part.
+Warm this in a pan and then apply it to the affected part.
 Wrap a bandage over it and leave for 3-4 hours.
 Repeat twice a day.

 - Consume Flaxseeds.

 - Incorporate Turmeric in Your Diet.

 - Apply Olive Oil - Olive oil is a natural oil that contains omega-3 fatty acids.
 Omega-3 is known to have anti-inflammatory properties.
 Rub some warm olive oil into affected areas of the skin to soften the patches.

 - Apply Tea Tree Oil - Tea tree oil can be used to treat a variety of skin conditions due to its anti-inflammatory, antiseptic and nourishing properties.

 - Apply Aloe Vera - Pure Aloe Vera gel helps in providing a nice cooling effect to itchy skin.